janstarke/rexgen/README.md

 # Architecture

-If you are interested in contributing, please have a look at the (Architecture Documentation)[doc/architecture.md]
+If you are interested in contributing, please have a look at the [Architecture Documentation](doc/architecture.md)

 ## Problems